San Marcos Growers LogoSan Marcos Growers

 Marsilea mutica (Aquatic) (Water Clover) - As with all the Marsilea described, the foliage on this species resembles a four-leaf clover.
 This particular variety has reddish-brown stripes that split the darker green on the top half of the leaflets and the lighter green of the lower half.
 When the four leaflets are open, the pattern on the individual leaflets come together to create a charming design.
 It reaches 4 to 12 inches tall, spreads, and will grow in sun or shade.
 It does best when planted 4 inches to 9 inches below the surface of the water.
 It also will grow in damp soil.
 It is very cold hardy - it will take temperatures below 15 degrees F.

-The information about Marsilea mutica displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Marsilea mutica that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 [MORE INFO]